 When describing other types of looped fabric, the transition from the leading leg of one loop to the trailing leg of the next is termed a “lag.”
 It is shown here in the context of knitting, highlighted in black.

 The same knitted structure is formed by the forward pass in many Tunisian crochet stitches but has no direct correlate in ordinary crochet.
-In its basic forms a vertical loop is also pulled through the one below it but the completed stitch is then joined to the adjacent loop in the preceding row.
+In that craft, as well, a stitch is begun by pulling a vertical loop through the one below it.
+However, it is then joined to the adjacent loop in the preceding row to complete the stitch.
 Nonetheless, reference to the dichotomy between loop and lag can ease the comparison of looped structures that are typically associated with one craft but on closer examination are seen to be shared with others.

 Riego terms the process of converting a lag into a knittable loop “to make a stitch.”
 There are two methods for doing this.
 In the one rather cryptically described in 1840, the lag in the preceding row is twisted into a closed loop and a new loop is knitted through it.

 The other, as described by Riego, extends this over two rows.
 It is seeded with a “yarn over” in the first and completed in the second.
 This approach permits a number of stitches to be made consecutively.
-The remark that “it will form an open stitch” also indicates that Riego regarded twisted loops as something preferably avoided (at least in this situation).
+The remark that “it will form an open stitch” also implies that Riego recognized twisted stitches as an element of knitting.

 * * *